oroinc/documentation/bundles/extensions/StripeBundle/index.rst

 OroStripeBundle
 ===============

-.. important:: This feature is incomplete and is scheduled for release in version 5.1 LTS.
-See our :ref:`Release Process <doc--community--release>` page for more information on release dates and support cycle.
+.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.8.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 OroStripeBundle provides Stripe payment service for card payments.

 Configuration
 -------------

-.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.5.
-To check which application version you are running, see the :ref:`system information <system-information>`.

-..
 To be able to use Stripe for payments, first configure an :ref:`integration in the back-office <user-guide--payment--payment-providers-stripe--overview>`

 Payment Flow
 -------------